LucasHT22/bearnard/README.md

 From that idea, General WakaTime was born, a cross-platform tracker that now supports 27 different applications and counting.

-Shoutout to Ruby for name suggestion
+Shoutout to Ruby for name suggestion!